jedhsu/depyth/README.md

 Consider that a Python class is an expansion form, while effectively assigning a hash value to a set of values.
 This is why it works until composability of the type as a space.

+#### Modeling Structure

+Values       *are represented by*        Values     *which compose into*

+Values expand and reduce under closed operations.
+Expressions do not.
+Variables thus parametrize over the space of a type.

+Thus there are value expressions & variable expressions - we must distinguish.
+- when specifying the expression, you want to work with structure - so you need abstract expression.

+Abstract types (or abstracts) *parametrize* into types, and *instantiate* into values.

+Parameters      Expressions         Variables
+Types have metavariables.

 #### Features
 * Dependent type system.